brunobord/rad-hack/sources/english/rad-hack.md

 ## Critical damage

 If a player rolls a 1 when making an attack roll, the attack counts as a **critical hit** which doubles the result of the damage dice they roll.
-If they roll a **20** when avoiding an attack, they instead take **double damage** as the ennemy just landed a **critical hit**.
+If they roll a **20** when avoiding an attack, they instead take **double damage** as the enemy just landed a **critical hit**.
 Armor Points are used normally.
 Don’t forget to check the Weapon and Armor Quality Die.

 | Monster HD |     Damage     |
 |:----------:|:--------------:|